Chinas Xi In Hungary To Celebrate new Era With Orban - UrduPoint

 China's Xi In Hungary To Celebrate 'new Era' With Orban

-Budapest, (APP - UrduPoint / Pakistan Point News - 9th May, 2024) Chinese President Xi Jinping visited Hungary on Thursday seeking a "new journey" with Beijing's closest European Union ally amid divisions with the West.
+Budapest, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) President Xi Jinping received a warm welcome in Hungary on Thursday as he held talks aimed at bolstering already flourishing ties with China's closest European Union ally, amid divisions with the West over the Ukraine war and global trade.

-The state visit to Hungary is the last leg of Xi's European tour, his first to the continent since 2019.
+The state visit to Hungary is the final leg of Xi's first European tour since 2019.

-6 million people has attracted a flood of major Chinese projects, mostly related to the manufacture of electric vehicles and batteries.
+Xi and his wife Peng Liyuan were received with military honours by Hungary's President Tamas Sulyok in the lavish courtyard of Budapest's presidential palace.

-Hungarian President Tamas Sulyok warmly received Xi and his wife Peng Liyuan with military honours in the courtyard of the presidential palace in Budapest on Thursday morning.
+According to a statement issued after the meeting between the heads of state, Xi said that the bilateral "relationship is now at its best in history".

-The Chinese leader arrived in the Hungarian capital on Wednesday night after wrapping up his visit to Serbia, and later attended a state dinner with Prime Minister Viktor Orban.
+The Chinese leader was to meet Hungarian Prime Minister Viktor Orban for talks at the premier's residence later Thursday before delivering a statement to the press at about 1530 GMT.

 Recent Stories